Psychotherapy & Counselling For A Less Anxious Life & Better Self Esteem.

 But what if you feel like this too often and at the wrong times?

 Finding yourself constantly anxious when there is no real danger or challenge to be faced can be distressing.
-The more that anxiety is wrongly triggered, the more pain and upset you feel when you don’t know when it will appear or why it is happening.
+The more that anxiety is wrongly triggered, the more pain and upset you feel when you don’t know when it will appear, why it is happening or you struggle to lower your anxious feelings.

 Anxiety and its causes are complex.